TechnoPrep/react-portfolio/README.md

   7. run 'npm start'

   ## Usage
-  This application is intended for you to track your expenses.
+  This application is intended for use in showing future employers or colleagues.

   ## Deployed App (Heroku)
   [React Personal Portfolio Page](https://www.nwehrlich.com)